 - Coordinated expert testimony valuing multiple plant assets for purposes of proving damages in binding arbitration that resulted in $396 million settlement.

 Jim is a member of the Ohio State and Cleveland Metropolitan Bar Associations and also is a 2002 graduate of LeadDIVERSITY, a diversity and leadership training program operated by the Diversity Center of Northeast Ohio.
 Jim has lectured in public and private forums to representatives of companies and public agencies regarding electronic discovery challenges and effective records management.
-He has been recognized as an Ohio Super Lawyer and was named a 2016 and 2018 “Local Litigation Star” by Benchmark Litigation.

 Prior to entering law school, Jim served as a production coordinator for U.S. News and World Report magazine and as a research assistant for Martin P. Stevens J.P., M.P., in England’s House of Commons.
 Jim began his tenure with Calfee in 1992 and became a partner in 2002.